johncallahan/needham_shroeder_spin/README.md

 }
 ````

-The initiator (PIni shown above) is run (see the init section in the
+The initiator (PIni shown above and instantiated as "A") is run (see
-ns1.pml file) with self assigned "A", party assigned "B" or "I" and
+the init section in the ns1.pml file) with self assigned "A", party
-the nonce assigned "Na".
-After setting InitRunningAB to true, the
+assigned "B" or "I" and the nonce assigned "Na".
+After setting
-initiator (A) non-deterministically sends (!) a message to either B or the
+InitRunningAB to true, the initiator (A) non-deterministically sends
+(!) a message to either B or the Intruder (I) to represent an
-Intruder (I) to represent an intercepted message.
-The initiator (A)
+intercepted message.
+The initiator (A) then waits to receive a
-then waits to receive a message (?).
+message (?).

 ````
 proctype PRes(mtype self; mtype nonce)